simolus3/drift/docs/content/en/docs/Other engines/vm.md

        return VmDatabase(file);
    })
    ```
-   __Important warning__: `FlutterQueryExecutor.inDatabaseFolder` may use a different folder on Android, which
+   __Important warning__: On Android, `FlutterQueryExecutor.inDatabaseFolder` may use a different folder than
-   can cause data loss.
-This documentation will provide a better migration guide once `moor_ffi` is stable.
+   `getApplicationDocumentsDirectory()` which can cause data loss.
    Please create an issue if you need guidance on this soon.